 Intussusception is a term derived from the Latin intus (within) and suscipere (to receive).
 One segment of the bowel (intussusceptum) invaginates into another (intussuscipiens) just distal to it, leading to obstruction.
-The bowel may simply 'telescope' on itself (non-pathological lead point), or some pathology may be the focus of the invagination (pathological lead point).
+The bowel may simply 'telescope' on itself (non-pathological lead point - up to 75%), or some pathology may be the focus of the invagination (pathological lead point).
 The mesentery of the intussuscepted bowel becomes compressed.
 The bowel wall distends and obstructs the lumen.
 Peristalsis is disrupted leading to colicky abdominal pain and vomiting.
 Lymphatic and venous obstruction occurs, causing ischaemia.
 In most children the intussusception is ileocaecal, although ileo-ileocolic and ileo-ileal or colocolic cases can occur.

 - The male-to-female ratio is approximately 3:2.